jfkoehler/Dartmouth-Final/README.md

-# Dartmouth-Final
+# Airbnb in NYC

-Final project for Dartmouth Bootcamp
+This is my final project where I explore facism and Airbnb.